 certain land uses by right and others by special permit, which may be either

-a conditional use permit or Special Exception (SE).
+a Conditional Use Permit (CUP) or Special Exception (SE).

 Review the zoning